Chime Review: Checking & Savings

 With Chime, you won’t pay a fee if you accidentally spend more than what’s in your account.
 Overdrafts can be stressful, and that stress can build upon itself with traditional overdraft fees.

-Fortunately, Chime’s SpotMe feature is a form of overdraft protection that has you covered for overdrafts of up to $200.
+Fortunately, Chime’s SpotMe feature is a form of overdraft protection that covers you for overdrafts of up to $200.

 Chime will cover your negative balance until your next deposit can make up the difference.